learncsai/SAR-Hyperparameters-/README.md

 # SAR-Hyperparameters-
-Using Optuna to find the optimal hyperparameters in computer vision with SAR (synthetic aperture radar) images
+Using Optuna to find the optimal hyperparameters in computer vision with SAR (synthetic aperture radar) images.